 This hiring kit will give you the guidance needed to hire the right IT Manager, the first time.

-Use this kit as-is or adapt it to your organization’s need.
-And you can tune it to fit into an ITIL or a DevOps driven operation.
+Use this kit as-is or adapt it to your organization’s needs.
+And you can tune it to fit into an ITIL or a DevOps-driven operation.

 Best of all, it will help you avoid a costly $$$ hiring mistake.

 IT Manager: Job Roles

 Let’s begin with a list of our jobs so you can see all of the hats we wear: